johnthomasjtk/OS-System-call-hooking/README.md

     Hook openat system call using ftrace-hook
     Access the process control block (PCB)
     Find the address of the System wide File table entry corresponding to the received file decriptor

+ System call hooking is to intercept a system call and modify the behaviour of the applications which call those system calls.There will be a real system call and a modified system call which the user enters.

 SHELL COMMANDS